 - You can calculate how much 3% of your balance is with the following formula: (3/100) x (your balance) = (your balance repayment amount).

 How to calculate the interest portion of your repayment

-Unless there’s an offer for 0% balance transfer or purchases in place, interest is also added on top of the amount you charge to your card each month.
+Unless your card has an offer of 0% for balance transfers or purchases, interest is also added on top of the amount you charge to your card each month.
 Find out how you can estimate the amount of interest you’ll accrue below:

-- On a $5,000 balance for example, with a 9.9% balance transfer interest rate, the interest portion of your repayment will be around 27.5% of a minimum payment of $150.
+- In this case, the interest portion of your repayment will be around 41.6% of a minimum payment of $150.